Robert123-prog/Delivery-Service/README.md

 Customer-Driven Scheduling:
 Customers can manually input the preferred day and time for their delivery, ensuring packages arrive at the most convenient time for them.

-Feedback System for Quality Assurance:
-A built-in feedback feature allows customers to rate their experience, providing valuable insights into customer satisfaction and helping the company improve services over time.

 Choice of Transportation Methods:
 Customers can select their preferred transportation method based on factors like cost, estimated arrival time, package dimensions, and quantity.